anjali0614/sales_and_product_management/README.md

 The created Power BI report comprises three pages catering to different user needs and roles.
-It is updated daily, ensuring that the data is current.
+The dashboard is designed to support regular data refreshes.
 The report can be filtered by customer, product, city, month, and year, providing a high level of customization.
 The report displays the top 10 products and top 10 customers, delivering valuable insights.
 It includes shipment information by category and subcategory, enabling detailed product analysis.